-Class A LP Units are issued to the Trust, and Class B LP Units are issued to Fraser Papers.
-Class B LP Units are indirectly exchangeable into Units.
-Fraser Papers holds 3,613,780 Class B LP Units (being all of such securities outstanding), representing in the aggregate, and after giving effect to the exchange of the Class B LP Units for Units and the conversion of the Class B Interests for Units, approximately 22% of the issued and outstanding Units on a fully-diluted basis.
+All of the outstanding Class A LP Units have been issued to the Trust.
+There are no Class B LP Units outstanding.
 Class A LP Units and Class B LP Units will rank equally on a dissolution, liquidation or winding-up of the LP.
 Each Class A LP Unit entitles the holder thereof to one vote at meetings of holders of the LP Units.
 Class B LP Units do not entitle holders thereof to vote at meetings of holders of the LP Units except in certain limited circumstances in which the rights of holders of Class B LP Units are affected.
 Additionally, Class B LP Units are accompanied by Special Voting Units that will entitle the holder to receive notice of, attend and vote at all meetings of Voting Unitholders of the Fund (except in respect of LP Units previously exchanged).